Docker Swarm vs Kubernetes: Key Considerations in 2026

 Visual workload and application management

-Instead of relying solely on YAML and CLI commands, Portainer lets teams deploy and manage applications visually.
+Instead of relying solely on YAML and CLI commands, Portainer lets teams visually deploy and manage applications.
 This lowers the barrier for non-specialist users while still supporting Kubernetes-native and Swarm-native workflows.

 Pricing

-Portainer offers 3 nodes for smaller teams on its free tier.
-But you can extend the trial to 15 nodes up to 45 days.
+Portainer offers three nodes on its free tier for smaller teams.
+But you can extend the trial to 15 nodes for up to 45 days.
 However, for most value, upgrade to the flexible business pricing.

 Note: Pricing is based on environments and feature requirements rather than usage complexity.